Back of the Yards (New City)

 Gangs headquartered Saints, City Knights, Latin Souls, Party Players, Rebels, Two Six,

-The Back of the Yards neighborhood is the second neighborhood of extreme Chicago poverty and extreme gang activity that dates all the way back to the 19th century, second behind the Cabrini Green area of the Near North Side neighborhood.
+The Back of the Yards neighborhood is the third historic neighborhood of extreme Chicago poverty and extreme gang activity that dates all the way back to the 19th century, second behind the Cabrini Green area of the Near North Side neighborhood and Bridgeport.

 In the 1880s Polish immigrants made their way into this town of Lake and took up employment in the stock yards, the yards loved employing them because they were seen as “strikebreakers,” which were newer employees that were more grateful to deal with low pay and the harsh and long working hours.